Nuclear security and combating nuclear terrorism

 In the spirit of this resolution, France believes that sensitive export control reduces the risk of terrorists accessing materials, equipment and technology that could be used to develop WMDs.
 To this end, France instigated a workshop held in October 2009 on the challenges of implementing Resolution 1540 in the Gulf Region.

 In 2011, the mandate of Committee 1540, which the Security Council has charged with monitoring the implementation of the resolution, was extended for 10 years by Resolution 1977, and saw its action strengthened by the creation of a group of international experts, responsible for supporting the efforts of the States experiencing difficulties in implementing the resolution.
+The principles of the Resolution 1540 have been reaffirmed in Resolution 2325 (2016).

 Other international initiatives